layermixer/layer-mixer/user-privacy-en.md

 Personal Information Collection

-Lansan Tech doesn't collect user information from Layer Mixer.
+Except  the email address you use to purchase product, Lansan Tech doesn't collect user information from Layer Mixer.

 Updates